Those Who Live Forever (Part 1 of 2)

 Young Men: You Have Overcome the Evil One

-Verse 13: "Young men, because you have overcome the evil one."
-The Greek nikao means victory, conquest—like Nike.
+John writes to young men, "because you have overcome the evil one."
+The Greek word is nikao—victory, conquest (think Nike).
 Christians have already conquered Satan, the evil one.

 Children: You Know the Father

-Christians know the Father and belong to God's family.
-True believers embrace this identity; pretenders don't care.
+John says to children, "because you know the Father."
+We're children of God, belonging to his family.
+True Christians embrace this identity; pretenders don't care.

 Do Not Love the World

 Verses 15-17: "Do not love the world or the things in the world.
 If anyone loves the world, the love of the Father is not in him."
-1 John is a youth epistle—youth struggle with loving the world.
-It's easy to claim "I don't love the world," but examine your affections.
+1 John is a youth epistle because loving the world is a huge struggle, especially for youth.

-Visually appealing things.
-Men ogling women ("hot"); women dressing sexy outside marriage.
+Things visually appealing.
+Men: Lingering looks at women, calling them "hot."
+Women: Dressing to feel sexy outside marriage.
 Internet access makes indulging easy.
-These belong to the world; lovers of them lack God's love.
+These belong to the world; lovers of such things lack the Father's love.